rockstor/rockstor-doc/interface/system/config_backup.rst

 The following state information is saved as part of a backup

 * Users and Groups
-* Samba configuration and exports
+* Samba configuration and exports (**Note**: only the global Samba configuration will be restored, share level custom configuration entries will be backed up into the file, but are as of yet not being restored).
 * NFS configuration and exports
 * Schedule task configuration
 * Service configurations (ntp, smartd etc..)